 General Form of the Equation of a Line

 The general form of the equation of a line is a fundamental concept in algebra and coordinate geometry, representing linear relationships between two variables.
-On the flip side, written as Ax + By + C = 0, where A, B, and C are integers and A is non-negative, this form provides a universal way to express any straight line, including vertical lines that cannot be represented in slope-intercept form.
+That's why written as Ax + By + C = 0, where A, B, and C are integers and A is non-negative, this form provides a universal way to express any straight line, including vertical lines that cannot be represented in slope-intercept form.
 Understanding this form is essential for solving systems of equations, graphing linear functions, and applying linear models in fields like economics, engineering, and physics.

 Understanding the General Form